OneGet/oneget/readme.md

 # OneGet
 <hr><hr>

+### NOTE: If you are looking for the Latest experimental build: download http://oneget.org/oneget.zip

 ### NOTE: You are looking at the master branch.

 ### It is nearing stable.
 It should build and run (at least with the NuGet provider)